Apr 25 2017—Desktop Metal Is Set to Change How Metal Is Manufactured

 “Caterpillar’s Parts Network has twenty-one distribution centers around the world that hold hundreds of thousands of service parts to provide over 2,000 dealer locations with the parts needed to provide our customers with their expected uptime,” said Don Jones, Caterpillar Global Parts Strategy Manager.
 “By leveraging a portion of 3D printing for metal parts, we will be able to enhance best in class service with lower inventory investment.
 We are excited to evaluate the Desktop Metal suite of products, which will allow us to print metal parts at high speed and minimal post processing and environmental constraints closer to our customers, reducing the need to expedite ship critical parts from across the globe.”

-The DM Studio System is available to reserve in May with shipping beginning in August 2017.
+The DM Studio System is available to reserve in May with shipping beginning in Fall 2017.
 The complete DM Studio System, including printer, debinder, and furnace, is $120,000.
-The DM Production System is available to reserve in May for shipping beginning in 2018.
+The DM Production System is available to reserve in May for shipping beginning in 2019.

 # # #